xizhonghua/GreenDC-Summary/papers/Dong00-schedule-dynamic-msg-tdma.md

 ### Questions,
 - In Fig.2, in the dynamic\_greedy algorithm,when instance\_needed  &le; k<sub>i</sub>, why randomly select other vacant slots rather than selecting with objective to minimizing scheduling jitters?
+- When convert the problem to graphic problem, what criteria does the authors use to assign the weight to edges?